Ground glass joint: Joint clips

 PTFE joint clips are sometimes used, as its recommended temperature peak matches that of most practical chemistry work.
 Its highly inert nature also makes it immune to degradation around the corrosive gases.
-However, it is both expensive and will begin producing perfluoroisobutylene if heated to beyond its specified temperature; so care must be taken to avoid this, given the level of risk the result presents.
+However, it is both expensive and will begin producing perfluoroisobutylene if heated beyond its specified temperature.
+Care must be taken to avoid this, given the level of risk the result presents.
 The same is true of using Krytox and chemically resistant Molykote (PTFE thickened, fluoro based) oils and greases for glassware seals.
 A high grade stainless steel joint clip is a final option.
 Naturally, this can withstand the entire temperature spectrum of borosilicate glass and is reasonably inert.
-Though, lower grades of stainless steel are still rapidly attacked in the presence of the corrosive gases and the clips themselves are often as expensive as PTFE.
+Lower grades of stainless steel are still rapidly attacked in the presence of the corrosive gases and the clips themselves are often as expensive as PTFE.

-Some glassware features barbs (devil's horns, Viking helmet) sticking out the sides of the tapers.
-Small stainless steel springs are used on these to hold the joint together.
-The use of springs is of particular benefit when dealing with positive pressures, as they apply enough force for the glass to operate, but will open the taper if an unexpected excursion occurs.
+Some glassware features barbs (devil's horns, Viking helmet) protruding from the sides of the tapers.
+Small stainless steel springs are used on these to hold the joints together.
+The use of springs is beneficial when dealing with positive pressures, as they apply enough force for the glass to operate, but will open the taper if an unexpected excursion occurs.
 This method is considered quite old fashioned, but is still used on some of the most well known and high-end glassware available.

-For situations where the simple spring action of metal wires or plastic is not strong enough or are not convenient for other reasons, screws can be used to hold joints together.
+For situations where the simple spring action of metal wires or plastic is not strong enough or are not convenient for other reasons, screwed clamps can be used to hold joints together.
 Plastic collars are often used on microscale equipment.

 Hermetic sealing

-A thin layer of PTFE material or grease is usually applied to the ground-glass surfaces to be connected, and the inner joint is inserted into the outer joint such that the ground-glass surfaces of each are next to each other to make the connection.
-The use of this helps provide a good seal and prevents the joint from seizing, allowing the parts to be disassembled easily.
-Although silicone grease used as a sealant and a lubricant for interconnecting ground glass joints is normally assumed to be chemically inert, some compounds have resulted from unintended reactions with silicones.
+A thin layer of PTFE material or grease is usually applied to the ground-glass surfaces to be connected, and the inner joint is inserted into the outer joint so that the ground-glass surfaces of each are next to each other.
+This helps provide a good seal and prevents the joint from seizing, allowing the parts to be disassembled easily.
+Although the silicone grease used as a sealant and a lubricant for interconnecting ground glass joints is normally assumed to be chemically inert, some compounds have resulted from unintended reactions with silicones.

 Frozen joints

-Sometimes conical ground glass joints can lock together, preventing the user from rotating them - this is known as freezing or locking.
-Ball and socket-type joints are much less susceptible since they have more degrees of rotation than a conical joint.
-This may happen for a variety of reasons:
+Sometimes conical ground glass joints can lock together, preventing the user from rotating them.
+This is known as freezing or locking, and may occur for a variety of reasons: